gigerlin/easyRPC/README.md

 This tiny library allows to easily invoke methods on remote objects from a web browser via an HTTP request.
 It uses the browser native fetch function (cf. [Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API "Fetch API") for browser compatibility).
 Polyfills are provided for browser which do not support fetch or Promise.

-Communication from the server to the clients is also supported via the native HTML5 EventSource.
+Communication from the server to the clients is also supported via the native HTML5 EventSource (also known as Server-Side Event, SSE).
 This allows the server to invoke methods on client objects.
 The example provided is a very simple chat application.

 Since it is based on pure HTTP, it should pass through main corporate firewalls.